 What is crack cocaine?

 Crack cocaine is derived from powdered cocaine by combining it with water and another substance, usually baking soda (sodium bicarbonate).
 After cocaine and baking soda are combined, the mixture is boiled, and a solid forms.
 Once it’s cooled and broken into smaller pieces, these pieces are sold as crack.
-It is a rock form that is generally white, cream, tan, or light brown.
+It is a rock formation that is generally white, cream, tan, or light brown.
 It is cheaper to buy than pure cocaine.
 When the drug is heated and then smoked, it makes a crackling sound – hence the name.
-It is a highly concentrated form of the cocaine and therefore very addictive.
+It is a highly concentrated form of cocaine and therefore very addictive.
 It is possible for a person to become addicted to crack cocaine after just one use.

 How do people use cocaine?

 Cocaine powder can be snorted through the nose or rubbed into gums.
 It takes longer to feel its effects but the resulting high lasts longer.